34N0/bubblewrap-suid-rpm/README.md

 This allows using flatpaks on immutable OSTree distributions with `unprivileged_user_namespaces` set to 0.

+## CI

 *Currently the Bubblewrap releases are tracked manually.
-The goal for this repository is for it to track automatically (CI)*
+The goal for this repository is for it to track automatically*

 ## Install